What Is A CNA?

-Certified nursing assistants (CNAs) work with nurses and medical professionals in the daily care of patients.
+Certified Nursing Assistants (CNAs) work with nurses and medical professionals in the daily care of patients.
 They play a key role in most health care teams.
+Also known as Nursing Assistants (NAs), State Tested Nurse Aides (STNAs) or Patient Care Assistants (PCAs), CNAs provide assistance to Licensed Practical Nurses (LPNs) and Registered Nurses (RNs).

 Once you’ve decided on your preferred path, you’ll need to take steps towards learning more about the entry requirements.
 Most schools require that applicants possess a minimum of a high school diploma.
 Some states may have unique requirements such as being able to understand or speak Spanish.